-The Biden Administration has issued emergency rules through the Centers for Medicare& Medicaid Services (CMS) that will require health care workers to be vaccinated against the COVID-19 virus.
-The new rules affect all eligible staff at health care facilities that participate in the Medicareand Medicaid programs, including long-term care facilities.
+The Biden Administration had issued emergency rules through the Centers for Medicare & Medicaid Services (CMS) that would require health care workers to be vaccinated against the COVID-19 virus.
+The new rules affect all eligible staff at health care facilities that participate in the Medicare and Medicaid programs, including long-term care facilities.

 The CMS says the new regulation will protect those fighting COVID-19 on the front lines while also delivering assurances to individuals and their families that they will be protected when seeking care.

 All eligible workers must now be fully vaccinated..
 CMS asserts that its rules take priority above other federal vaccination requirements.

 The court stopped the Biden administration from enforcing a requirement that employees at large businesses be vaccinated against COVID-19 or undergo weekly testing and wear a mask on the job.
 The Occupational Safety and Health Administration (OSHA) had wanted employees at private businesses with 100 or more workers to be vaccinated by Jan.
 4 or get tested for COVID-19 weekly.
 That now will not happen.

 Ensuring patient safety and protection from COVID-19 has been the focus of our efforts in combatting the pandemic and the constantly evolving challenges we’re seeing,” said CMS Administrator Chiquita Brooks-LaSure.